cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 `scale` | `false` | Whether to scale the app to fit into the browser viewport.
 This is always coerced to `true` for `runner` captures.
 `screenshotOnRunFailure` | `true` | When true, automatically takes a screenshot when there is a failure in Run mode.
 `onBeforeScreenshot` | `null` | A callback before a (non-failure) screenshot is taken.
 For an element capture, the argument is the element being captured.
 For other screenshots, the argument is the `document`.
 `onAfterScreenshot` | `null` | A callback after a (non-failure) screenshot is taken.
-For an element capture, the first argument the element being captured.
-For other screenshots, the first argument the `document`.
+For an element capture, the first argument is the element being captured.
+For other screenshots, the first argument is the `document`.
 The second argument is properties concerning the screenshot, including the path it was saved to and the dimensions of the saved screenshot.

 # Examples